taufik-nurrohman/markdown/README.md

 ### Raw Block

-CommonMark doesn’t care about the DOM and therefore also doesn’t care if a HTML element is perfectly, balanced or not.
+CommonMark doesn’t care about the DOM and therefore also doesn’t care if a HTML element is perfectly balanced or not.
 Unlike the original Markdown syntax specification which doesn’t allow you to convert Markdown syntax inside a HTML block, the CommonMark specification doesn’t limit such a case.